SquidDev/urn/tutorial/03-finding-errors.md

 ```

 As you can see, both `lua/table` and `lua/os` define a `remove` symbol, resulting in clashes.
 Instead you should either
-selectively choose just the symbols you need (such as `(import lua/table (insert))`) or qualify your inports: `(import
+selectively choose just the symbols you need (such as `(import lua/table (insert))`) or qualify your imports: `(import
 lua/table table)`.

 ## Runtime errors
-Debugging runtime errors in Urn is a tad tricky due to a combination of line numbers and there being no direct mapping
+Debugging runtime errors in Urn is a tad tricky due to the combination of incorrect line numbers and the dissimilarities
 between Urn and Lua tracebacks.
 Generally my process of fixing code is as follows:

  - Compile your Urn to Lua.